 Planning permission has been granted for this location for the new memorial on the Harwich quayside.
 This is close to the spot where the children first set foot on British soil – a gateway to life.

-Essex artist Ian Wolter has proposed creating a bronze life-size statue which will evoke the arrival of the children by ship.
+Essex artist Ian Wolter is creating a bronze life-size statue which will evoke the arrival of the children by ship.